 Terms and conditions to look for in health insurance policies

-- Sections you can claim your MRI with.
+- Sections that include MRI.
 Look for joint investigation, gastroscopy, diagnostic imaging, health screenings and similar terms.
 Depending on your particular health issues, you might be able to claim the MRI costs against these features.

-- Limits.
-The limit is the highest amount that can be claimed for a certain procedure.
-For private health insurance, these are typically annual limits, which are the maximum amount of benefits that can be claimed per year.
-These might be per-person, or per-family if there are multiple people covered by your policy.
+- Annual benefit limits.
+This s the highest dollar amount that can be claimed per year for a certain procedure.
+They might also be per person, or per family if there are multiple people covered by your policy.

 How to claim MRIs on Medicare

-Medicare is Australia’s public health insurance, automatically available to all permanent residents.
-It will almost always cover an MRI scan, as long as it has been ordered by a GP or a recognised medical specialist.
-Physiotherapists might recommend MRIs, but because they are not actual medical doctors you will be unable to claim these on Medicare.
+Medicare is Australia’s public health system, automatically available to all permanent residents.
+It almost always covers MRI scans, as long as it has been ordered by a GP or a recognised medical specialist.
+Physiotherapists might recommend MRIs, but because they are not actual medical doctors you'll be unable to claim these on Medicare.

-- Public hospitals will accept the 75-85% as the entire fee if you are a public patient, meaning you will not need to pay any of the cost yourself.
-If you are a private patient who has chosen to use that public hospital then you will still need to pay the gap, either out of pocket or with private health insurance.
+- Public hospitals.
+You can claim 75-85% (between $150 to $500) of the entire fee if you are a public patient, meaning you don't need to pay any of the cost yourself.
+If you are a private patient who has chosen to use a public hospital then you'll need to pay the gap, either out of pocket or with private health insurance.

-- Depending on your location and the hospital, private hospitals will either not be eligible for Medicare, or will require you to pay “the gap” (the remaining 15-25%) yourself or through private health insurance.
+- Private hospitals.
+Depending on your location and the hospital, you either won't be able to claim on Medicare, or you'll be required you to pay “the gap” (the remaining 15-25% of the fee) yourself or through private health insurance.
 You cannot be admitted to a private hospital as a public patient.